stoeps13/connections-doc/source/admin/admin/t_admin_profiles_sync_ldap.md

 It is recommended that you use the sync\_all\_dns command to transfer changes in your organization's user data repository to the Profiles database.
 If you want to keep the Profiles database in a close synchronized state with your LDAP directory, run this task nightly or at another frequency that suits you.

+!!! note
-**Note:** An alternative approach is to synchronize by using a change log that is maintained by the LDAP.
+    An alternative approach is to synchronize by using a change log that is maintained by the LDAP.
 However, there are significant challenges to getting this approach to work, and it is not recommended.
 For more information about using this approach, see *Synchronizing IBM Tivoli Directory Server and Microsoft Active Directory LDAP changes*.

 During synchronization, the values of attributes that are mapped from the LDAP directory to the Profiles database in the file map\_dbrepos\_from\_source.properties are evaluated to determine which users need updating.
 In the Profiles database, existing users are updated, deleted, or deactivated, and new users are created.
 If you configure extension attributes, that data is also compared and synchronized.
 The comparison includes all user data within the search scope, including extension data.